pablo-meier/Pablog/_src/posts/2010-03-08-comix-miscellanous.md

     Date:2010-03-08T23:51:00
     Tags: pablolife

-This weekend I treated myself and bought the first Deluxe Set of [Y: The Last Man][1] (issues 1-10, I had thhe second set before by a happy accident).
+This weekend I treated myself and bought the first Deluxe Set of [Y: The Last Man][1] (issues 1-10, I had the second set before by a happy accident).
 It's really a marvelous comic, and suggest people take a look at it.

 My friend Lyn has [a comic of her own][2], which I also greatly enjoy.
 I keep